Solve ME/CFS Initiative Research Program – For Researchers

 Currently the SolveCFS BioBank is supporting research by top investigators including:

 Learn more about the SolveCFS BioBank and how to apply for access to information and samples.

 Seeding the most promising research is a strong suit for the Solve ME/CFS Initiative.
-Every three years we issue a funding opportunity (our next funding opportunity is in 2015).
-In 2008 we awarded $660,000 to five investigators, and in 2012 we awarded $467,000 to five investigators.
+In 2008, we awarded $660,000 to five investigators, and in 2012 we awarded $467,000 to five investigators.
 By 2013, four of these investigators have received follow-on funding for ME/CFS totaling more than $12 million!

 - Gordon Broderick

 - Dikoma Shungu and Sanjay Mathew